seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/power.md

 ### USB port

-Using the USB port, you can power and charge the Deluge with any USB power source that outputs at least 500mA, such as a computer, USB wall adaptor, or powered USB hub.
-A USB-B to USB-A is included.
+Using the USB port, you can power and charge the Deluge with any USB power source that outputs at least 500mA, such as a computer, USB wall adapter, or powered USB hub.
+A USB-B to USB-A cable is included.

 ### DC power socket